A young white girl with Down Syndrome in a backpack and a light blue dress.

 What could happen next?

-The Administration has said that it wants to eliminate Head Start, a program which serves low-income children and must serve at least 10 percent children with disabilities.
+The Administration has also said that it wants to eliminate Head Start, a program which serves low-income children and must serve at least 10 percent children with disabilities.
 The administration has already closed nearly half of the regional offices serving local providers; Head Start agencies have sued.
+A lawsuit has been filed to stop the dismantling of ED.

 How do these changes and threats harm disabled students?

 Students with disabilities face many barriers at school.
 This is particularly true for students with disabilities who are from immigrant families, transgender or gender non-conforming, Black, Brown, and Indigenous and who live in rural communities.
-Students and families have less access to support from ED because of the Executive Orders and cuts to ED staff.
+Students and families have less access to support from ED because of the Executive Orders, cuts to ED staff and transfer of ED programs to other federal agencies.
 These changes now limit the ability of ED to:

 • investigate civil rights and disability rights violations;